 Canadian Expedition models start at $59,999 for the base XLT in short wheelbase form.
 The extended MAX starts at the Limited trim, at $75,999.
 Both the Limited and Platinum can be had in both lengths, with the range topper Platinum MAX starting at $83,999.
 Noteworthy options include the FX4 package for $2,000 on top of the XLT, and the stunning dual-headrest DVD system (Invision) for $2,100.

 The Ford EcoBoost application has proven itself to be a capable, powerful and smooth operator.
 Where we haven’t seen much of a deliverable is in real-world highway fuel economy, especially with a recent test of an Explorer Platinum (reviewed here).
 The Expedition is rated for 13.8L/100km city and 10.7L/100km highway; for a combined rating of 12.4L/100km.
-The extended MAX comes in at 13.2 combined.
-This first drive consisted of very atypical driving habits and some off-road use, so we will be putting one to the test over a week’s worth of driving back in Toronto to see how it fares in a day-to-day commute.
+The extended MAX comes in at 13.2 combined, but we couldn’t fare any better than 15L/100km.
+This first drive consisted of very atypical driving habits, bitter cold temperatures pushing -25 degrees Celsius, and off-road use up into a logging area, so we will be putting one to the test back in Toronto to see how efficient it can be in a day-to-day commute.

 After a few years of obsolescence, it’s a pleasure to see Ford back in the full-size SUV game.
 We knew it was only a matter of time, considering how capable and genuinely good the new F-150 is, and the 2018 Ford Expedition lineup is proof in the pudding that Ford still has what it takes to produce one hell of a family hauler.
-After seeing how well the Expedition does at everything it’s designed for, we’re ecstatic to sample its more luxurious sibling, the new Lincoln Navigator in the coming months.
-Stay tuned for a first drive coming very early in 2018, and a full weeklong test with the Expedition!
+We had great initial impressions from our initial test of the new Navigator (reviewed here), so we’re excited to spend more time with both the Expedition and its more premium sibling on our own turf in the coming weeks.